Signed in as:

 BY THE NUMBERS/IN STUDIO:

 Number of class time hours: 49.5 hours

 How big are the classes?
-Classes are limited to 12 students (Currently reduced to 10 for Covid-19/In Studio).
+Classes are limited to 12 students.
 A small class size ensures that every student works at every class and gets individual attention.

 Why are there two levels combined in one class?
 Because the classes are small, (and because Amanda is a spreadsheet nerd!), Amanda knows what each student has worked on at Verve.
 She keeps track of the commercials, voice overs, monologues and scenes that each student has worked on.
 Because of this, she is able to customize the experience for each student.